RMS Queen Mary: Interior

+First Class Shopping Centre photographed during the 1930's.

+The Long Gallery photographed during the 1930's.

+First Class Main Lounge photographed during the 1930's.

+First Class Smoking Room photographed during the 1930's.

 Observation Bar.
 Note the lower band of windows that look into the enclosed Promenade Deck.
 They were removed in 1967 after the lounge was extended.

 Observation Bar lounge.
 The windows were once part of the enclosed Promenade Deck turnaround; the lounge was extended forward after 1967.